-In order to reduce trail congestion, racers will start in waves of 25, with each wave separated by three minutes.
-Racers were placed in waves based on their estimated road half marathon paces, with the fastest runners in the earlier waves.
+In order to reduce trail congestion, racers will start in waves of 35, with each wave separated by five minutes.
+Racers were placed in waves based on their estimated road 15K/HM pace, with the fastest runners in the earlier waves.
 Do NOT expect to match your road time on the trails at QQ!
-For the 50K, the first wave will start at 8am and the last wave will start at 8:12am.
-The first wave for the half marathon will start at 9am and the last wave will start just before 10am.
-Your start times are posted here.
-The label on your race number also includes your start time.
 Please wear your race number visible on the front of your torso so we can make sure everyone starts at the correct time and can be identified easily on course.
-This is extremely important for 50K participants for their mandatory check-in points on course.
-More details below about the 50K mandatory check-ins.

 DIRECTIONS, PARKING & SHUTTLING

 - CARPOOL: Parking will be tight on race morning.
-Please carpool, if possible.
+Please carpool if possible to safely do so.

 START/FINISH AREA (race headquarters)

 Participants and spectators will NOT be able to park at the pre/post-race area.
-Portable toilets will be available at the start/finish area.
+Portable toilets and handwash stations will be available at the start/finish area.
 Pre-race water will be available near the start line.
-A selection of food and drink will be available for post-race participants, including grilled cheese, Gus's Pretzels, fruit, water, Gatorade, and beer (21 & up).
-Multiple fire rings and a fireplace will be available at pre/post-race area for participants to keep warm.
-EMS will be on-site all day at race headquarters.
-Warming stations will be available in case of emergencies at race headquarters.
+A selection of food and drink will be available for post-race participants.
+An EMT will be on-site all day at race headquarters.

-- Half Marathon Participants: There will be no official gear check area but personal supplies can be left in the tented area at start/finish area.
-All bags and coolers should be marked with your name, race number, and a contact number.
-Changing tents will be available for both pre/post race.
+- Gear Check: There will be no official gear check area but personal supplies can be left in the tented area at the start/finish area.
+All bags and coolers should be marked with your name, race number, and contact number.
+Changing tents will be available for both pre/post-race.

-The course will be clearly marked with BLUE and RED STRIPED flagging, directional signage, along with course marshals.
-The flagging and directional signage will keep you on course.
+The course will be clearly marked with PINK and YELLOW flags, directional signage, along with course marshals.
+The flags and directional signage will keep you on course.
 The notification signage will keep you safe.
 Please take note of the signs warning of two-way traffic.

 - Course Maps

-Quivering Quads Trail Race is trying to minimize waste so we encourage our runners to bring their own hydration bottles, belts, or packs to refill along the course.
-With cold temperatures predicted, we recommend wearing water belts or packs inside your jacket keep them from freezing.
+Quivering Quads Trail Race is trying to minimize waste and contact so we encourage our runners to bring their own hydration bottles, belts, or packs to refill along the course.
+If cold temperatures are predicted, we recommend wearing water belts or packs inside your jacket to keep them from freezing.
 We will have minimal cups available at aid stations.
 To limit trash on the course we will not allow cups to leave aid stations.
 Porta-johns will be located near each aid station.
-Each aid station will have a first-aid kit available and an emergency warming station.
+Each aid station will have a first-aid kit available.

-- Half Marathon Aid Stations- will be located at approximately the following mile locations: 4.3, 6.0, 8.5, and 11*.
-All aid stations will provide water, sports drink, pretzels, and potato chips.
+- Half Marathon Aid Stations- will be located at approximately the following mile locations: 4.0, 8.0, 11.7.
+All aid stations will provide water, gatorade and snacks in case of emergency.